 Jogging, sometimes called trotting or pacing, is a faster, more energy-driven pace.
 For most quadrupeds, running occurs with diagonal or opposing limbs, so front right and rear left together, followed by the front left and rear right together.

-Running, sprinting, and galloping are the fastest gaits and require a great deal of energy.
+Running, sprinting, and galloping are the fastest gaits and require a lot of energy.
 Most animals can only maintain a full sprint in short bursts.

-Crocodiles and alligators have a slightly different style of movement to that of other land-based animals.
-They walk and run using the same movement; front right and rear left move together, followed by front left and rear right.
+Crocodiles and alligators have a slightly different movement style to that of other land-based animals.
+They walk and run using the same movement; the front right and rear left move together, followed by the front left and rear right.

 Walking is slow, as crocodiles have adapted to a life in water.
 Running occurs in short bursts.
-Both crocodiles and alligators will often take breaks from walking by lying on their bellies.
-Their legs are short, so their muscles require a lot of energy to be able to maintain movement and lift the animal’s body weight off the ground.
+Crocodiles and alligators will often take breaks from walking by lying on their bellies.
+Their legs are short, so their muscles require a lot of energy to maintain movement and lift the animal’s body weight off the ground.

 Hopping is a unique form of movement and is often used by prey animals like rabbits and hares.
 Hopping occurs when the animal uses a large amount of energy from its hind legs to create a burst of power.
 Rabbits and hares can also use a slower form that looks like walking, but they move their front legs together, and then their back legs follow on.

 Frogs and toads also hop while on land.
-They are able to create bursts of energy from their strong hind legs like a loaded spring.
+They can create bursts of energy from their strong hind legs like a loaded spring.
 American bullfrogs can travel as far as 10 feet in a single leap.
-Insects such as crickets, locusts, and grasshoppers also use hops and leaps.
+Insects such as crickets, locusts, and grasshoppers also use hops and jumps.